chrissi007/RoleSUM/README.md

 # Model Synchronization with the Role-oriented Single Underlying Model (Running Example)

-Supplementary material for the [MRT Workshop 2018](http://modelsconference.org/) publication *"Model Synchronization with the Role-oriented Single Underlying Model"* by Christopher Werner and Uwe Aßmann.
+Supplementary material for the [MRT Workshop 2018](http://modelsconference.org/) publication *"Model Synchronization with the Role-oriented Single Underlying Model"* by Christopher Werner and Uwe AÃŸmann.

 The repository described the synchronization of 3 related models, which are derived from a single underlying model.
 Therefore, we use a small Libary and Employee example.